 We’re pleased to bring back our partnership with Seed&Spark, a crowdfunding platform with the lowest fees, the highest campaign success rate in the world (88%), and a track record of setting filmmakers on a path to success.
 Crowdfunding is not a stop-gap funding measure; it’s a tool in your professional arsenal to take control of your career.

-See what some of last year’s Lab Mentors and Lab Winners had to say!
+See what some of our past Lab Mentors and Lab Winners had to say!

 Check out more of our Writers’ Successes.